Paula Kirkeby: Career

 In 1978, Kirkeby alongside Mary Margaret "Moo" Anderson, and Joseph Goldyne founded 3EP Ltd. Press of Palo Alto.
 3EP Ltd. Press remained in operation until 1984.

 In 1984, Kirkeby became the sole owner of the press and renamed it Smith Andersen Editions, a fine art printshop and press that focused on monotype and monoprint.
 Smith Andersen Editions was located at 440 Pepper Avenue in Palo Alto.
-From 1991 to 2016, served as the master printer of Smith Andersen Editions.
+From 1991 to 2016, Kathryn Kain served as the master printer of Smith Andersen Editions.
 Smith Andersen Editions artists included Miriam Schapiro, George Herms, Enrique Chagoya, and others.
 After Kirkeby died in 2016, Smith Andersen Editions in Palo Alto was closed.

 Death and legacy

 In 2001, Flanders Graphics of Minneapolis presented the exhibition, A Tribute to Paula Kirkeby and Smith Andersen Editions.

 She died on 2 April 2016 in Palo Alto, California in her home.

 After her death, she left her printmaking studio equipment to the Palo Alto Art Center.
 The City of Palo Alto dedicated June 13, 2016 to Kirkeby, for her service to the arts in the city.
 Santa Clara University’s de Saisset Museum unveiled a sculptural bench in her honor and memory.